OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 Evernote also provides you with the ability to encrypt segments of text within any given note.
 You can learn how to encrypt text by reviewing this Knowledge Base article.
 Please note, however, that Evernote does not have the ability to decrypt encrypted contents, so we won’t be able to help you recover encrypted contents if you forget the passphrase you used for encryption.

-If Evernote learns of a security system breach, we may attempt to notify you and provide information on protective steps, if available, through the email address that you have provided to us or by posting a notice on our web site.
+If Evernote learns of a security system breach, we may attempt to notify you and provide information on protective steps, if available, through the email address that you have provided to us or by posting a notice on our web site and/or via other communication platforms.
 Depending on where you live, you may have a legal right to receive such notices in writing.

 IV.
 Information Deletion What Happens If I Want to Stop Using Evernote?